Jack Johnson is a favorite musician of mine. He sings a song called “Banana Pancakes.”

 And we could pretend it all the time…”

-Since hearing this song years ago, I’ve had a hankering to try banana pancakes.
-Unbelievably, I never have…until Saturday.
+Since hearing this song years ago, I’ve had a hankering to try banana pancakes…so I made this delicious recipe.

 This weekend I had 3 pretty ripe (yellow with some browning) bananas.
 I was making pancakes and breakfast for my friend and kids.